ugr-sail/paper-drl_building/README.md

 ## 📖 Abstract

-The building and construction sector -and particularly Heating, Ventilation, and Air Conditioning (HVAC) systems- pose a significant challenge to climate change mitigation given its high impact on global energy consumption and CO2 emissions.
-Recent studies have addressed efficient HVAC control by employing different Deep Reinforcement Learning (DRL) algorithms, but in general they are are explicitly designed for specific setups and do not provide a standardized comparison of their performance.
-This paper aims to fill this gap by developing a critical and reproducible evaluation of state-of-the-art DRL algorithms applied to HVAC control in various simulated buildings and configurations.
-To this end, we considered several aspects of energy consumption and occupants' comfort: and took into account the performance of agents, their robustness under different conditions, their capability to adapt from simpler to more complex environments, and the trade-off between optimization goals.
-We used the [Sinergym](https://github.com/ugr-sail/sinergym) software, a simulation framework capable of running experiments involving multiple models and configurations.
-The obtained results confirm the potential of DRL algorithms, such as SAC and TD3, compared to reactive control methods, and reveal interesting insights about their generalization and learning capabilities.
+Heating, ventilation, and air conditioning (HVAC) systems are a major driver of energy consumption in commercial and residential buildings.
+Recent studies have shown that Deep Reinforcement Learning (DRL) algorithms can outperform traditional reactive controllers.
+However, DRL-based solutions are generally designed for ad hoc setups and lack standardization for comparison.
+To fill this gap, this paper provides a critical and reproducible evaluation, in terms of comfort and energy consumption, of several state-of-the-art DRL algorithms for HVAC control.
+The study examines the controllers’ robustness, adaptability, and trade-off between optimization goals by using the [Sinergym](https://github.com/ugr-sail/sinergym) framework.
+The results obtained confirm the potential of DRL algorithms, such as SAC and TD3, in complex scenarios and reveal several challenges related to generalization and incremental learning.

 ## 🔑 Keywords